andreabradpitto/SofAr-project/V-rep/readme.md

 # Simulation node

-With this node we are able to receive some data encoding the joint velocities to be applied to the 7 Baxter arm joints, to simulate the motion of this robot arm due to such inputs and to write inside a log file the resulting joint configuration for each one of them.
-In the software complete version these information are also sent back to one of Mathematic nodes to provide the robot current geometry.
+This node is able to receive some data encoding the joint positions we desire to be achieved by the 7 Baxter arm joints, to simulate the motion of this robot arm due to such inputs and to write inside a document, a txt file, the requested joint configuration at each time instant together with a timestamp.
+In this way it is possible to have a history of the component itself, since we know when each requested configuration has been sent to the simulator during the whole testing period.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites